UNESCO adds traditions to its Intangible Cultural Heritage list | DW | 16.12.2021

 Through acrobatic dance theater and improvisational singing, accompanied by ensemble music, nora performances depict stories about the former lives of Buddha or other legendary heroes.

-The more than 500-year-old tradition from southern Thailand has a strong cultural importance for local communities, as the art form allows them to strengthen social bonds and develop regional music and literature.
+The more than 500-year-old tradition from southern Thailand has great cultural importance for local communities, as the art form allows them to strengthen social bonds and develop regional music and literature.

 A genre popular beyond Congo: Here people in Côte d'Ivoire pay tribute to the late Congolese rumba star Papa Wemba